Detroit Electronic Music Festival: 2009

-2010: Movement
+2010

 Movement 2010 took place May 29–31, 2010.
 This was the 10th anniversary of Detroit's yearly electronic music festival.
-Plastikman confirmed his appearance on his official website.
+Plastikman confirmed his appearance on his website.
 Other confirmed artists include Mr. Scruff, Ida Engberg, Jamie Jones, and Woody McBride.

-2011: Movement
+2011

 Movement 2011 was held on May 28–30, 2011 and took place at Hart Plaza in Detroit, Michigan; the same location as every year since its inception.
 Featured artists this year include Fatboy Slim, Carl Craig, Beardyman, Felix da Housecat, and Skrillex.
 This year's "secret artist" listed on the lineup is Ricardo Villalobos, who, to the disappointment of many, was not allowed entrance into the US last year.

-2012: Movement
+2012

 Movement 2012 was held on May 26–28, 2012 at Hart Plaza in Detroit, Michigan; the same location as every year since its inception.

-2013: Movement
+2013

-Movement 2013 took place on May 25–27, once again in Hart Plaza.
+Movement 2013 took place on May 25–27 in Hart Plaza.
 The lineup for the 2013 edition of the festival includes the following 116 acts: